 1. Open Shelving:

 In my opinion, you can not have too many bookshelves!!
 There were the days when Grace was little that she emptied the bookshelves almost every day.
 If you're in that stage and you think I'm crazy, know that little ones will grow out of shelf dumping.
 Grace is now my greatest little librarian.
 I organize my shelves by subject - science books on one shelf, and history books on another.
 This makes finding books easier, but it also makes it easier for my kids to put them away!

 As wonderful as open shelving can be, sometimes there are things you just don't want to see all the time.
 I love my bookshelf with doors.
 I covered the doors with my USA map so that I could utilize the surface.
 Here's what it looks like on the inside:

 I don't want to look at this every day!
-I also don't want everyone who walks through my school room to have access to the fun behind these doors.
-We have to clean this cabinet out regularly, however due to "sweep it under the rug" tendency of this location.
+I also don't want everyone who walks through my schoolroom to have access to the fun behind these doors.
+We have to clean this cabinet out regularly, however, due to the "sweep it under the rug" tendency of this location.

 Oh baskets.
 I love baskets.
 They take many forms in my school room.
 Sometimes there are materials that get lost on shelves, but you still want to have them accessible.
 Baskets are also a great way to house all kinds of treasures...like school supplies you stocked up on when things were on sale.

 I have so many of these handy little magazine files.
 I love having little bins of storage for all of those thin books that get lost in a bookshelf.
 Sometimes when I spiral books, they slouch on the shelf, so having some of these bins keeps everything from falling off.